Are you wondering whether private grade school K-12 is worth it? I am since I have two young children, one of which is grade school age.

-I went to a public high school, public college, and public business school and am a big fan of the public school system.
+I went to a public high school, public college, and public business school.
+As a result, I am a big fan of the public school system.
 It's good to get exposed to kids from all different socioeconomic backgrounds.
-It's good to not have your hand held every step of the way.
+It's also good to not have your hand held every step of the way.
 You can always take accelerated courses if you want a challenge.

 If you send your kids to public school, I recommend being more involved as a parent to make sure they're hanging out with a good crowd.
 Instill in your children a work ethic that gives them the most opportunity to succeed, regardless of their level of intelligence.

-A good minimum level of household income to afford private grade school is probably ~5X private school tuition e.g. $20,000 tuition, $100,000 household income.
+A good minimum level of household income to afford private grade school is around 7X private school tuition e.g. $20,000 tuition, $140,000 household income.
 But again, everybody's expenses are different, so it's hard to say.
 Let's hope there are enough grants to go around to those families on the edge.

 A quality education is one of the best gifts a parent could ever give.
 Why not pay up for a broader curriculum with dedicated teachers and a nice campus if you can afford to.
 Whether they go to Harvard or State U doesn't matter so long as they turn out to be good people.

 Preparing For A Move For School

 I'm strongly considering moving back to Oahu to be closer to my parents.
 I want to be there for them in case they need anything (rides, food, handy work, tech help, gardening, companionship, etc).

 Here are some steps I'll be taking over the next five years to prepare for the option of sending my kid to private grade school:

 - Do research on pre-schools.

-* Do research on what type of testing private schools conduct on kids 5 and up.
+- Do research on what type of testing private schools conduct on kids 5 and up.

-* Become a USPTA certified tennis instructor to potentially add value as an assistant tennis coach.
+- Become a USPTA certified tennis instructor to potentially add value as an assistant tennis coach.

-* Create an online media curriculum that I could teach at one of the private schools to add value.
+- Create an online media curriculum that I could teach at one of the private schools to add value.

-* Create a personal finance curriculum to educate high school seniors about how to properly manage their money before becoming adults.
+- Create a personal finance curriculum to educate high school seniors about how to properly manage their money before becoming adults.

 - Speak to alumni and parents of the private grade schools I'm considering.